aaronbloomfield/ics/uva/index.md

 Lecture progress
 ----------------

+- Fri, Feb 8: [encryption](../slides/encryption.html#/) through the end of RSA cracking
-- Wed, Feb 5: [encryption](../slides/encryption.html#/) through the Google Recruitment Campaign slide in the RSA column
+- Wed, Feb 6: [encryption](../slides/encryption.html#/) through the Google Recruitment Campaign slide in the RSA column
-- Mon, Feb 3: [encryption](../slides/encryption.html#/) through the end of the one-time pad section
+- Mon, Feb 4: [encryption](../slides/encryption.html#/) through the end of the one-time pad section
 - Fri, Feb 1: the rest of [ethics](../slides/ethics.html#/)
 - Wed, Jan 30: [ethics](../slides/ethics.html#/) through the officespace video clip in the public obligations column
 - Mon, Jan 28: the remainder of the [policy](../slides/policy.html#/) slide set, and the start of the [ethics](../slides/ethics.html#/) slide set (through the first of the ethical questions)